Why did the school division change the elementary level report cards?

 Have the requirements changed for Honor Roll and Principal's List?

-Only students in fourth and fifth grades can qualify for Honor Roll Principal's List during the 2013-2014 school year.
-Students in these grades must earn a P or an AP in art, music and health/physical education to be eligible for Honor Roll or Principal's List.
+Only students in fifth grade qualify for Honor Roll Principal's List and must earn a P or an AP in art, music and health/physical education to be eligible.
 Citizenship, Participation and Collaboration, as well as Productivity, do not receive overall grades and will not be factored in to Honor Roll and Principals' List.

 Will standards-based grading change how a student is identified for gifted services?